Ley789/SimpleRayTracer/Thesis/thesis.md

 After generating the projection we intersect each ray with each objects primitive and we consider only the closest intersection.
-If there is no intersection, then the resulting color will be black.
-If we find an intersection, we will use the following defined shading method.
+If there is no intersection, then the resulting color is black.
+If we find an intersection, we use the following defined shading method.

 ### Ambient light